 Significant progress has been made so far in the areas of novel screening techniques, new imaging approaches, mouse models of early cancer development, and immune therapies.
 We have set our sights on identifying reliable approaches to prevention, screening and early detection in addition to understanding the earliest changes that allow normal cells to turn into cancer.

-Consortium members currently include: Dana-Farber Cancer Institute, Johns Hopkins Kimmel Cancer Center, Memorial Sloan Kettering Cancer Center, University of Pennsylvania Ovarian Cancer Research Center, and Yale School of Medicine/Yale Cancer Center.
+Tina’s Wish is honored to support researchers at Dana-Farber Cancer Institute, Johns Hopkins Medicine, Memorial Sloan Kettering Cancer Center, NYU Langone Medical Center, Penn Medicine, University of Michigan Cancer Center, University of Virginia Cancer Center and Yale Cancer Center.